-A nurse attends an accredited nurse anesthesia education program to receive an extensive education in anesthesia.
+A nurse with a minimum of one year ICU experience attends an accredited nurse anesthesia education program to receive an extensive education in anesthesia.
 Upon graduation, the nurse must pass a national certification exam to become a CRNA.

 Financial aid is available and varies by program.
 It is suggested that you contact several programs and ask them about the availability of tuition assistance, as well as the specific admission criteria.
 There is no financial aid available through AANA for those entering a nurse anesthesia education program.

 ● Administering anesthesia to keep the patient pain free

 ● Following the patient’s postoperative course from recovery room to patient care unit

 ● CRNAs may provide services in conjunction with other healthcare professionals such as surgeons, dentists, podiatrists, and anesthesiologists.